KallamSamad/KallamSamad/README.md

 ## About me

-- 🔭 I’m currently working on: my maths website - https://kallamsamad.github.io/DyoverDx/
+- 🔭 I’m currently working on: Databases and the web, Fundamentals of mathematics and computer architecture and Software development.
+I am doing open source contributions to Github repos.
-- 🌱 I’m currently learning: Python, JavaScript, CSS, HTML, SQL, PHP, discrete maths, cryptography and computer architecture
+- 🌱 I’m currently learning: JavaScript, SQL, PHP and C#
 - 📖 I'm currently reading: Discrete maths and it's applications, Mathematical methods of physics and engineering and cracking the coding interview
 - 👯 I’m looking to collaborate on: My chess game which will initially be a PVP game
 - 🤔 I’m looking for help with: Using machine learning to improve the AI in the chess game/any notes or flashcards on discrete maths so I can prepare for Y1 of University